+Discussion of submissions, referrals and communications

-As a general rule, the Committee aims to start the formal discussion on a particular submission, referral or communication at the first meeting that takes place more than two weeks following either the receipt of a response to the submission, referral or communication from the Party concerned or the applicable deadline (the six-month deadline in the case of submissions and referrals) if no response has been received by then.
+As a general rule, the Committee aims to start the formal discussion on a particular communication, submission or referral as soon as possible, usually at one of the two meetings following either the receipt of a response to the communication, submission or referral from the Party concerned or the applicable deadline (the six-month deadline in the case of submissions and referrals) if no response has been received by then.

 The Committee does not begin the formal discussion on a particular submission, referral or communication at any meeting that takes place before a response has been received from the Party concerned or the applicable deadline for responding has passed.

-When it is known that the Committee will discuss the substance of any submission, referral or communication at a particular meeting, the secretariat notifies the Party concerned, and, as appropriate, the submitting Party and/ or the communicant, that the matter will be discussed and of their right to participate in the discussion in accordance with paragraph 32 of the annex to decision I/7.
-The secretariat, having consulted with the Committee, may also indicate to the Party concerned and, as appropriate, the submitting Party and/or the communicant, the likelihood that the Commit- tee will enter into an in-depth discussion on the case in question.
+When it is known that the Committee will discuss the substance of any submission, referral or communication at a particular meeting, the secretariat notifies the Party concerned, and the submitting Party and/ or the communicant, that the matter will be discussed and of their right to participate in the discussion in accordance with paragraph 32 of the annex to decision I/7.

-In general, any substantial new information should be presented to the Committee by any party at least two weeks in advance of the meeting at which it will be discussed.
-The Committee is not required to take account of information submitted after that deadline.
-Nev- ertheless, it is free to do so, if it considers its work would otherwise be hampered.
+In general, any substantial new information should be presented to the Committee by any party at least two weeks in advance of the meeting at which it will be discussed, in order for the Committee and the other party to consider it.

-The discussion will involve a formal hearing, meaning that the Party concerned and, as appropriate, the submitting Party and/or the communicant will be invited to come and present information and opinions on the matters under consideration.
-Subject to financial resources, financial support will be provided where needed to assist a representative of the communicant and eligible government representatives from the Party concerned to participate.
+The discussion involves a formal hearing, meaning that the Party concerned and the submitting Party and/or the communicant will be invited to come and present information and opinions on the matters under consideration.
+The Committee puts questions to the parties on matters that, despite written information, do not appear clear to the Committee.
+This may involve factual as well as legal matters.

+Subject to financial resources, financial support will be provided where needed to assist a representative of the communicant and eligible government representatives from the Party concerned and, where applicable, the submitting Party to participate.

 The discussion of any submission, referral or communication generally takes the following form:

-Introduction by the Chair and opening of the discussion (by the Chair or the rap- porteur for the case if one has been ap- pointed);;
+Introduction and opening of the discussion by the Chair;

+a) Short presentation of the case by the curator;

-Presentations by the submitting Party, secretariat (if a referral) or communicant, and by the Party concerned, including possible joint proposals;
+b) Presentations by the communicant, submitting Party or secretariat (if a referral), and by the Party concerned, including possible joint proposals;

-Questions from the Committee, responses from the Party concerned and, as ap- propriate, the submitting Party, the sec- retariat and/or the communicant;
+c) Questions from the Committee, responses from the Party concerned and, as applicable, the communicant, the submitting Party, or the secretariat;

-Comments from observers at the invitation of the Chair;
+d) Comments from observers at the invitation of the Chair;

-Final comments by the submitting Party, secretariat (if a referral) or communicant;
+e) Final comments by the submitting Party, communicant or secretariat (if a referral);

-Final comments by the Party concerned.
+f) Final comments by the Party concerned.

-The discussion phase may be concluded in a single meeting, or may continue over two or more meetings, e.g. if further information needs to be gathered.
+g) Closure with information from the Chair or Curator of any further request for clarification information to be provided by the parties.

 Preparation and adoption of findings

 When the Committee considers that it has a sufficiently complete picture of the situation, it will move to the preparation of draft findings, measures or recommendations without delay.
-To the extent possible, the conclusion of the discussion and the preparation of draft find- ings, measures or recommendations should happen at the same meeting.
-In practice, due to the increased number of communications the Committee receives, the preparation of draft findings may be concluded one or two meetings after the discussion of the case.
+To the extent possible, the conclusion of the discussion and the start of the preparation of draft findings, or recommendations should happen at the same meeting, though the Committee may continue its deliberations on its draft findings at subsequent meetings as needed.
+In practice, due to the increased number of communications the Committee receives, the preparation of draft findings may be concluded several meetings after the discussion of the case.